dreamonkey/vue-routes-flattener/README.md

 }
 ```

-## WHy is not implemented in vue router:
+## Why is not implemented in vue router

-Here is a little digression about why Evan You, the creator of vue, doesn't want this feature.
-If you still hope on a new update where you can find a build in implementation that permit you to have a void parent you probably need too hope for a very long time.
+Currently you can't find a builtin implementation that permits you to have a void parent.

-To understand how vue router's mechanism works make sure to not compare it with the way folders works.
-Urls were designed to react different from path so let's define the differences.
+To understand how vue router's mechanism works don't compare it with folders because urls were designed to react different from path.

 Let's try to build a website's page system using the folder mentality replicating the example above.
 So on your desktop create an empty Folder(`F`) called 'Project' and put inside the pages that are the same as files(`f`).